 Unmount: Click to unmount the network share.
 Mount: Click to mount the network share.

+Mount.
+Click to mount the network share.

 Write protect: Turn on to stop writing to the network share and protect recordings from being removed.
 You can't format a write-protected network share.